Norwegian Centres of Excellence – SFF-V – Phase 1

 Grant applications submitted under Phase 1 will be assessed by a scientific committee comprised of three subcommittees.
 The consolidated scientific committee recommends which applicants should be invited to advance to Phase 2.

 The members of the scientific committee will not have specialist expertise in the thematic area of each grant application, but are to have extensive research experience at a high international level as well as experience leading large-scale research activity.
 None of the members may be an employee in a permanent position in Norway.
 Each subcommittee will have approximately 11 members, and the consolidated scientific committee will comprise approximately 33 members.

-The committee will be appointed in the course of spring/summer 2020.
 The names of the members will be published on the SFF scheme webpages as soon as all members have been appointed, and before the application submission deadline.